The village of Kranjska Gora in Slovenia under a dusky sky tinged with pink

 Eastern Europe has some great savings, making it a good choice for first-timers, families and skiers on a budget.

-However, the skiing itself is mainly unsophisticated – with exceptions like Jasna and Rosa Khutor, as well as off-piste at Popova Sapka in Macedonia and Gudauri in Georgia where you can go cat-skiing and heli-skiing respectively.
+However, the skiing itself in Eastern Europe is mainly unsophisticated – with exceptions like Jasna and Rosa Khutor, as well as off-piste at Popova Sapka in Macedonia and Gudauri in Georgia where you can go cat-skiing and heli-skiing respectively.
 The mountains are generally smaller, but it’s important not to compare the lower altitudes with those of the Alpine resorts – the skiing is much further east and therefore the resorts benefit from a completely different snow pattern.

 Eating out is a mixed experience.
 It’s cheap, and you’ll find some game, chicken, lamb, and warming liqueurs such as plum brandy.
 On the whole, though, it’s more like Austrian Alpine food than that of other countries.